groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfoptions/enablefonthinting/_index.md

 ### Remarks

-This option is supported when rendering into PNG or JPG formats.
+Font hinting adjusts how an outline font is displayed.
+Only applicable to TTF fonts used in the source document.
+This option is available for rendering to PNG or JPG formats.
+The default value is `false`.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-pdf-documents/#enable-font-hinting).

 ### See Also